jacobsimeon/arc/README.md

-#Arc (**AR**el **C**onnection)
+#Arc (**Ar**el **C**onnection)
+Arc is a database connection engine that provides everything Arel needs to construct an AST.
+You can use sqlite, postgresql and/or mysql.

+Arc gives you:

+ - quoting and casting of values as they enter and exit the data store
+ - standard and **thread safe** CRUD interface for executing queries
+ - a hash-like interface that provides information about the tables and columns in your database (see below)

+There are two dependencies: [q][6] and arel itself.

 Arc lets you use arel without the cost of including active record as a dependency.

 [Arel][1] is a very capable and [inspired][2] bit of code which provides machinery for building an [abstract syntax tree][2](ast) of a complex sql query in pure ruby.

-##Arc is:
-Arc is a database connection engine that provides everything Arel needs to construct an AST.
-You can use sqlite, postgresql and/or mysql.
-Arc handles quoting and casting of values when you create or update records and results are wrapped in lazy loading arrays and hashes.
-Arc provides a standard and **thread safe** CRUD interface for executing queries Arc datastores have a hash-like interface that provides information about the tables and columns in your database:
-Arc has two dependencies: [q][6] and arel itself.
 ##Arc is *not*:
 Arc isn't an ORM.
 There has been some [recent discussion][4] about the state of ruby ORMs.
 Arc does not make any attempt to [pass judgement][5] against any of the fine ORMs out there.
 Arc came out of a need for a lighter weight method for manipulating data in a database.
 Arc gives developers flexibility to build their own frameworks and write smaller libraries with fewer dependencies.